Voted Best Personal Injury Law Firm By Georgia Lawyers

 Free Injury Lawyer Consultation

 When dental care goes wrong, the consequences can be painful and sometimes life-changing.
 If you or a loved one has suffered harm due to negligent dental treatment in Atlanta or anywhere in Georgia, you may have the right to seek compensation.
-At the Wetherington Law Firm, our dedicated team of medical malpractice attorneys, including experienced Atlanta dental malpractice lawyer Matt Wetherington, is ready to stand by your side.
+At the Wetherington Law Firm, our Atlanta dental malpractice lawyer, Matt Wetherington, is ready to stand by your side.

 We focus on helping victims of dental negligence prove how a dentist or healthcare provider failed to meet the professional standard of care required by Georgia law.
 Our dental malpractice lawyer works closely with clients, gathering medical records, consulting with experts, and thoroughly documenting the extent of your injuries.
 Whether you’re facing long-term pain, corrective surgeries, or permanent complications from a dental injury, we fight for the compensation you deserve.